 The important thing to consider when you want to reuse is that "creativity is king" in the process.
 The creativity also provides the opportunity to be thrifty, by reusing what you already have for new, innovative purposes.

 "Sewing Peace" In 2016, Dan Farrar, transfer station operator at the Springfield Transfer Station, accepted unwanted, working sewing machines for "Sewing Peace," an initiative of Pedals for Progress.
-The year's total was 43 machines, some of which were shipped to Albania on October 29, some to the She Can Foundation in Tanzania on November 3, and all of the portables that were in their original plastic cases went to Ghana on December 3.
-If you have a useable machine to donate, please bring it to the Ludlow, Springfield, or Rockingham transfer stations.
+The year's (2021) total was 70 machines, which were shipped to partnering organizations in Sierra Leone and Guatemala.
+If you have a useable machine to donate, please bring it to the Ludlow or Springfield transfer stations.
 Read more about the Foundation on the Pedals for Progress website.
 Read more...

 Paint "Be paint wise; buy the right size."